|Ingredients (Serves 2-3)1 lb boneless chicken thighs,skinless1 tbsp all-purpose flour1 garlic pod, minced1/2 tbsp dark soya sauce ((I use Chingâ€|

 Peel the mango and puree it in a food processor.
 Or you can chop it.Set aside.

 Mix the greek yogurt with cardamom powder.Set aside.

-Place the flattened rice in your colander and sprinkle water over it till it is just about moistened.
-Don’t use to much of water else the poha will get soggy & lumpy.
-Set aside for 3-4 minutes.
+Place the flattened rice in a bowl and cover it in milk.
+Let sit and soak for 15 minutes.
+Don’t use to much of milk or soak for long else the poha will get very mushy.
 Fluff up and loosen grains gently with fork.

-Alternatively, you could layer the yogurt and chivda in a mason jar/tumbler.
-Serve cold immediately.
+Alternatively, you could layer the yogurt and poha in a mason jar/tumbler.
+Serve immediately.